ocapn/ocapn/draft-specifications/CapTP Specification.md

 When an [`op:deliver`](#opdeliver) message is sent and a result is pending, it is often desirable to use this result.
-One way to do this would be to wait until the promise has been resolved and then send the next message to the result.
+One way to do this would be to wait until the promise has been fulfilled and then send the next message to the result.
 While this approach can be taken within OCapN, promise pipelining is preferred.
 When a message is sent with an `answer-pos` specified, the promise on the remote session can then be referenced and messaged with the